guettli/contentencoding/README.md

-# contentencoding: Serve gzipped files with Content-Encoding
+# Serve gzipped files with Content-Encoding

 Serve files from the local directory via http.